alessandroprudencio/TP-Micro-Challenge--Back/README.md

 ## Description

-Microservice responsible for users and players.
+Microservice responsible for managing new challenges.

 ## Architecture